oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 (data item validity) without describing control flow.
 Protocol models can use IMs to define and validate messages exchanged over the wire.

-Abstraction means equivalence; the following statements are equivalent:
+Because abstraction establishes a correspondence between logical values and concrete representations, information modeling can be described as a process of synthesis starting with conceptual/logical design leaving details for later, or analysis starting with existing data to find patterns and meanings:
 * An IM defines the essential content of data artifacts used in computing independently of how they are represented for processing, communication, or storage.
-* The main purpose of an IM is to define logical equivalence of data artifacts;
-all representations of the same abstract value are equivalent.
+* An IM defines logical equivalence of data artifacts such that all representations of the same logical value are equivalent and data can be converted from any representation to any other without loss of information.

 ## 1.1 Background: Motivation for JADN